K-9

 Evaluation Process

-These K-9 teams must complete a rigorous evaluation process.
-Once selected, the handler and canine attend a 480 hour K-9 Academy.
-Upon completing this process they must complete an annual certification through the Florida Department of Law Enforcement.
+K-9 teams must complete a rigorous evaluation process which includes a 480 hour K-9 Academy.
+They must also complete an annual certification through the Florida Department of Law Enforcement (FDLE).

 Dog Teams

-The Pembroke Pines Police K-9 Unit consists of four dog teams.
-Their primary function is to patrol high crime areas and to provide support to the uniformed patrol units as well as investigators.
+The Pembroke Pines Police K-9 Unit's primary function is to patrol high crime areas and to provide support to the uniformed patrol units as well as investigators.

 Road Patrol

-All four of the dog teams are trained and certified in patrol work.
-These teams are also cross trained in one additional specific area (narcotics detection or explosive detection).
+All PPPD dog teams are trained and certified in patrol work.
+These teams are also cross trained in one specialized area (narcotics detection or explosive detection).
 The K-9 teams are used to apprehend criminals, detect evidence, and assist in potentially violent situations.
 Hundreds of criminal suspects have been captured as a result of the unit's dedication and efforts.

 Outside Agencies